Your questions on the Mobile Alarm.

 Watch this short video that explains how fall detection works.

 To turn it off you simply send a command to the pendant via a text message from a mobile phone.
 Instructions are included.
+If you’re worried your fall alert is going off too easily then check page 14 of the user manual for instructions on how to increase or decrease the fall alert sensitivity settings.

 The Mobile Alarm connects to Global Positioning Satellites to establish its exact location.
 It will also look for it’s position automatically using wifi when in more built up areas.
 This in-built feature allows the pendant to be located on Google Maps.
 When the SOS/Heart help button is pressed not only does the pendant begin calling the emergency contacts, but it also sends each one (mobile numbers) a text message with a link to Google Maps showing the location of the wearer of the pendant.
-Each of the contacts will then know the exact location to send help to.
+Each of the contacts will then know the location to send help to.

 How to locate the wearer of the mobile alarm with GPS